DarkC35/ha_linznetz/README.md

 5. Add the configs from the `configuration.yaml` example below to your configurations.
 6. Restart Home-Assistant.
 You can test the configuration with forwarding a daily report to yourself.
 You should see a `sensor.linz_netz_attachments` (based on the sensor name in the configuration) entity with the path to a csv file now (this can take some minutes).
 7. Create an automation like the `automation-example.yaml` below (as a file or with the UI; you can copy-paste this as-is).

+### Some known problems

+1. It can happen that the `ha_imap_attachment` loses connection to the IMAP server and does not re-connect in time when the daily report arrives.
+When this happens you can simply forward the e-mail report to yourself again and it should be downloaded and inserted.
+Beware that the IMAP integration may need some minutes until it detects the e-mail.
+Another way would be to download and import the report manually.
+2. The same problem can happen if your HA instance is down (e.g. during an update or power outage) at this time.
+You can use the same fix mentioned above.
+3. Although they claim to send you the report until 12:00 it can be later too.
+Normally you will get your report at the same time as the day before +/- 5 minutes.
+4. It happens that LINZ NETZ does not send you a report on some days (I don't know why, maybe the SmartMeter does not send the data to them as you cannot see the values online either).
+Normally you will get two mails on the next day and this automation inserts them without a problem.

 ### configuration.yaml